 - Are services like CDN's (e.g. Cloudflare) correctly integrated?
 But attention: Are CDN's useful?

 - Are images compressed and use modern formats?
 See: Image Compression.

 - Were all images uploaded in the correct image size?

 - Is external involvement largely avoided?
-For example on Google Fonts, social media integration, YouTube videos etc.?
+For example, Google fonts, social media integration, YouTube videos etc.?

-- Will the number of the most necessary be reduced plugins to the minimum?
+- Will the Number of Plugins reduced to the bare essentials?

 - Is the database of WordPress and WooCommerce cleaned and tidied up?

 - Are there Redirect chains that can be broken up?

 - The 10 most important set screws for your WordPress Speed